 For information on Disclosure and Barring Service Criminal Record Checks and Childrens Barred List Checks see Flowchart in Appendix 12.

-Visitors and visiting speakers:
+Visitors and Visiting speakers:

-Repton School has a Visitors and Visiting Speakers Policy.
+Repton School has a Visitors and Visiting Speakers Policy, which includes reference to volunteers and contractors.